fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 --- abstract

 In this specification, we define a framework for configuring and identifying Source RTP Streams in the Session Description Protocol.
 This framework uses "rid" SDP attribute to: a) effectively identify the Source RTP Streams within a RTP Session, b) constrain their payload format parameters in a codec-agnostic way beyond what is provided with the regular Payload Types and c) enable unambiguous mapping between the Source RTP Streams to their media format specification in the SDP

 Note-1: The name 'rid' is not yet finalized.
 Please refer to Section "Open Issues" for more details on the naming.

 --- middle

 # Introduction {#sec-intro}

 Payload Type (PT) in RTP provides mapping between the format of the RTP payload and the media format description specified in the signaling.
 For applications that use SDP for signaling, the constructs rtpmap and/or fmtp describe the characteristics of the media that is carried in the RTP payload, mapped to a given PT.

-Recent advances in standards such as RTCWEB and NETVC have given rise to rich multimedia applications requiring support for multiple RTP Streams with in a RTP session {{I-D.ietf-mmusic-sdp-bundle-negotiation}}, {{I-D.ietf-mmusic-sdp-simulcast}} or having to support multiple codecs, for example.
+Recent advances in standards such as RTCWEB and NETVC have given rise to rich multimedia applications requiring support for multiple RTP Streams with in a RTP session {{I-D.ietf-mmusic-sdp-bundle-negotiation}},
+{{I-D.ietf-mmusic-sdp-simulcast}} or having to support multiple codecs, for example.
 These demands have unearthed challenges inherent with:

 * The restricted RTP PT space in specifying the various payload configurations,

 * The codec-specific constructs for the payload formats in SDP,

-* Missing or underspecied payload format parameters,
+* Missing or under specified payload format parameters,

 * Ambiguity in mapping between the individual Source RTP Streams and their equivalent format specification in the SDP.

 This specification defines a new SDP framework for configuring and identifying Source RTP Streams (Section 2.1.10 {{I-D.ietf-avtext-rtp-grouping-taxonomy}}) called "RTP Source Stream Identifier (rid)" along with the SDP attributes to configure the individual Source RTP Streams in a codec-agnostic way.
 The "rid" framework can be thought of as complementary extension to the way the media format parameters are specified in SDP today, via the "a=fmtp" attribute.
 This specification also proposes a new RTP header extension to carry the "rid" value, to provide correlation between the RTP Packets and their format specification in the SDP.

 Note that the "rid" parameters only serve to further constrain the parameters that are established on a PT format.
 They do not relax any existing constraints.

 # Key Words for Requirements

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}

 # Terminology

 The terms Source RTP Stream, Endpoint, RTP Session, and RTP Stream are used as defined in {{I-D.ietf-avtext-rtp-grouping-taxonomy}}.

 {{RFC4566}} and {{RFC3264}} terminology is also used where appropriate.

 # Motivation {#sec-motivation}

 This section summarizes several motivations for proposing the "rid" framework.

-1. RTP PT Space Exhaustion:
-{{RFC3550}} defines payload type (PT) that identifies the format of the RTP payload and determine its interpretation by the application. {{RFC3550}} assigns 7 bits for the PT in the RTP header.
+1. RTP PT Space Exhaustion: {{RFC3550}} defines payload type (PT) that identifies the format of the RTP payload and determine its interpretation by the application. {{RFC3550}} assigns 7 bits for the PT in the RTP header.
 However, the assignment of static mapping of payload codes to payload formats and multiplexing of RTP with other protocols (such as RTCP) could result in limited number of payload type numbers available for the application usage.
 In scenarios where the number of possible RTP payload configurations exceed the available PT space within a RTP Session, there is need a way to represent the additional payload configurations and also to effectively map a Source RTP Stream to its configuration in the signaling.

 2. Codec-Specific Media Format Specification in SDP: RTP Payload configuration is typically specified using rtpmap and fmtp SDP attributes.
 The rtpmap attribute provides the media format to RTP PT mapping and the ftmp attribute describes the media format specific parameters.
 The syntax for the fmtp attribute is tightly coupled to a specific media format (such as H.264, H.265, VP8).
 This has resulted in a myriad ways for defining the attributes that are common across different media formats.
 Additionally, with the advent of new standards efforts such as NETVC, one can expect more media formats to be standardized in the future.
 Thus, there is a need to define common media characteristics in a codec-agnostic way in order to reduce the duplicated efforts and to simplify the syntactic representation across the different codec standards.

 3. Multi-source and Multi-stream Use Cases: Recently, there is a rising trend with real-time multimedia applications supporting multiple sources per endpoint with various temporal resolutions (Scalable Video Codec) and spatial resolutions (Simulcast) per source.
 These applications are being challenged by the limited RTP PT space and/or by the underspecified SDP constructs for exercising granular control on configuring the individual Source RTP Streams.

 # SDP 'rid' Media Level Attribute {#sec-rid_attribute}